-Data for remedies that target air and soil gas media to address vapor intrusion have been tracked since 2009 starting with SRR 14th Edition issued in November 2013.
-From FYs 2009 to 2020, a total of 164 decision documents have addressed vapor intrusion at 127 sites.
-Fifty-four of these documents have been issued in the last three years (FYs 2018 to 2020) and include a combination of vapor intrusion mitigation for existing structures (21), along with ICs for both existing structures (21) and future construction (44).
+Data for remedies that target air and soil gas media to address vapor intrusion have been tracked since 2009 starting with the $SRR\ 14^{th}$ Edition issued in November 2013.
+From FYs 2009 to 2023, a total of 197 decision documents have addressed vapor intrusion at 151 sites.
+Forty-three of these documents have been issued in the last three years (FYs 2021 to 2023) and include a combination of vapor intrusion mitigation for existing structures (21), ICs for both existing structures (17) and future construction (31), and permanent relocation of a resident (1).

 VIII.
-Key Findings
+Conclusions

 Most Superfund sites continue to use multiple remedial approaches to address multiple media and types of contaminants.
-Remedy selection through FY 2020 is consistent with CERCLA's preference for treatment as 83 percent of Superfund sites selected a treatment remedy for source media, groundwater, or both.
-Nearly three-quarters (73 percent) of the 1,548 sites with a remedy have selected remedies to address both source media and groundwater.
+Remedy selection through FY 2023 is consistent with CERCLA's preference for treatment as 84 percent of Superfund sites selected a treatment remedy for source media, groundwater, or both.
+Nearly three-quarters (74 percent) of the 1,578 sites with a remedy have selected remedies to address both source media and groundwater.
 On a site-wide basis, VOCs, SVOCs, and metals are all common in groundwater and soil at Superfund sites, while metals and SVOCs are the most common COCs in sediment.
+EPA recently designated PFOS and PFOA as hazardous substances and anticipates an increase in decision documents identifying these contaminants as COCs.

-Table 8 presents a comparison of remedies selected in the previous three-year period (FYs 2015 to 2017) with the most recent three years (FYs 2018 to 2020).
-Most data from FYs 2015 to 2017 are presented in the SRR 16th Edition, while FYs 2018 to 2020 are shown in Tables 3 and 6 of this report, respectively.
+Table 8 presents a comparison of remedies selected in the previous two three-year periods (FYs 2015 to 2017 and FY 2018 to 2020) with the most recent three years (FYs 2021 to 2023).
+Data from FYs 2015 to 2017 and FYs 2018 to 2020 are presented in the SRR 16th and 17th Editions, respectively, while FYs 2021 to 2023 are shown in Tables 3 and 6 of this report.
 Historical data can be found in the trendlines provided in Figures 4 and 5.
+The percentage for each remedy category shown in Table 8 has decreased since the previous SRR.
+This is likely because of the recent increase in the percentage of ESDs per FY.
+Because ESDs typically include modifications for one type of remedial component as opposed to RODs, which typically include multiple remedy categories, the total number of remedy selections is down from FYs 2021 to 2023 when compared to FYs 2018 to 2020.